 In some SGI ICE X configurations the fabric management function is handled by the rack leader controller (RLC) node.
 The RLC is an independent server that is not part of the blade enclosure pair.
-See the "Rack Leader Controller" on page 31 subsection for more detail.
+See the "Rack Leader Controller" on page 34 subsection for more detail.
 The fabric management software runs on one or two RLC nodes and monitors the function of and any changes in the InfiniBand fabrics of the system.
-It is also possible to host the fabric management function from the rack leader node and hosting it on an additional server(s).
-A separate fabric management server would supply fabric status information to the RLC server periodically or upon request.
+It is also possible to host the fabric management function on a dedicated service node, thereby moving the fabric management function from the rack leader node and hosting it on an additional server(s).
+A separate fabric management server would supply fabric status information to the system's administration server periodically or upon request.